The verb to frog-march (somebody) means to force (somebody) to walk forward by holding and pinning their arms from behind.

 A Would-be Rowdy.—A young gent, styling himself —— —— and hailing from the neighbourhood of Abbeyleix, was brought before the Mayor charged with having on Sunday evening, at the Waterford and Kilkenny Railway platform violently assaulted police-constable Kenny, and obstructing him in the discharge of his duty.

 It appears that defendant was on the platform on the previous evening apparently under the influence of drink, when he commenced jostling against the respectable citizens who were proceeding on the platform, until he had to be removed by the Railway officials.
 Constable Kenny on advising him to keep himself quiet was knocked down and severely assaulted by him.
-He was then arrested, but resisted so violently that he had to get the “frog’s march” to the police barrack, where the “darbys” were placed on him, and he was conveyed in all state to the lock up several youngsters proceeding him and singing “Johnny I hardly knew you.”
+He was then arrested, but resisted so violently that he had to get the “frog’s march” to the police barrack, where the “darbys” were placed on him, and he was conveyed in all state to the lock up several youngsters preceeding him and singing “Johnny I hardly knew you.”

 Head Constable McLoughlin said it was a most disgraceful scene there were over 200 persons present.